 Quote from: YamoWell, keep in mind that my reply was directed at GrimGent, who wanted to know if you can still LARP if everybody just sits around a table and talks.

-You see, there are mafia LARPs which might take place at, say, the back of a local bar and consist of nothing more than discreet negotiations between two crime families.
+are mafia LARPs which might take place at, say, the back of a local bar and consist of nothing more than discreet negotiations between two crime families.
 The only real difference from most tabletop RPGs is that everyone stays in character throughout the evening.

 Quote from: GrimGentYou see, there are mafia LARPs which might take place at, say, the back of a local bar and consist of nothing more than discreet negotiations between two crime families.
 The only real difference from most tabletop RPGs is that everyone stays in character throughout the evening.